ipld/ipld/data-model-layer/data-model.md

 future and not less.
 It is quite clear then that a reasonable and more future proof approach to using these data structures is to be block format agnostic.

-The data model defines a common respresentation of basic types that **are easily representable by common programming languages.** This provides the foundation for block format agnostic tools to be built using familiar native types in a programmer's preferred language.
+The data model defines a common representation of basic types that **are easily representable by common programming languages.** This provides the foundation for block format agnostic tools to be built using familiar native types in a programmer's preferred language.
 As such, there is an element of "lowest common denominator" to the IPLD Data Model in that it cannot support